cypherpunk-academy/2064/en/072_2064_An albatros.md

 Sigur: "Little moment."

-Lasse hears hectic movements of Sigur, button and key presses through his headphones.
+Lasse hears hectic movements of Sigur, button, and key presses through his headphones.
 Then a keyboard storm.
 A curse now and then.